Permit under restaurant law for temporary serving of alcohol on special occasions; application

 Citizen-friendly and digital: simply complete this online application directly via your internet browser.
 In many cases, this will save you a trip to the authorities.

-Regional Supplement (Editorial responsibility: City of Erlangen)
+Regional Supplement (Editorially responsible: City of Erlangen)

 Contact: